Mohameme7/CPT-Generator/README.md

 # Credits
-This project is completely inspired by Mr. Khalid-Al-Otaibi or [@AlJareerMJO](https://x.com/AljareerMJO) on twitter I got the idea from one of the inventions he made on his website and reinvented the wheel with Python and made it as a usable framework, [Check Out his website](https://www.madden-julian-oscillation.com/researchers-tools.html#)
+This project is completely inspired by Mr. Khalid-Al-Otaibi or [@AlJareerMJO](https://x.com/AljareerMJO) on twitter, I got the idea from one of the inventions he made on his website and reinvented the wheel with Python and made it as a usable framework, [Check Out his website](https://www.madden-julian-oscillation.com/researchers-tools.html#)